 You can use StoryMap to tell stories about photography or art, or to show a journey on a historic map.
 Learn more below the example.

-To begin, you need a large image.
+You'll start with a large image for your gigapixel project.
 It doesn't actually need to be a gigapixel image, but images you take with your phone won't be big enough to be interesting.
 You need to know the image width and height in pixels as part of starting a gigapixel StoryMap.

-Once you have a large image, you need to export it as tiles.
+Once you have a large image, export it as tiles.
 Windows and Mac users can use the Zoomify Express app.
 Or, if you have Photoshop, you can use its "Zoomify" export feature. (show me how) More technically-minded users can use command-line tools such as ZoomifyImage or VIPS.

-When you've got your image tiles up on a server, go to make a new StoryMap and choose the "gigapixel" button. ().
-Give your new project a name and enter the base url and image width and height mentioned above, and you're ready to tell your gigapixel story.
+After you have your image tiles up on a server, go to make a new StoryMap and choose the "gigapixel" button. ().
+Give your new project a name and enter the base url of your image tile folder on the web.
+Then enter the image width and height mentioned above, and you're ready to tell your gigapixel story.